 If you own an RV, you want comfort, whether you park your RV in one place or you use it for camping trips.
 And one sure way to ensure comfort is to have an RV refrigerator that serves you well.

-In this post, we would be unboxing what an RV refrigerator is, the different types of RV refrigerator; how to maintain an RV refrigerator and the things you should look out for when getting an RV refrigerator as well as the best five RV refrigerators of 2020.
+In this post, we would be unboxing what an RV refrigerator is, the different types of RV refrigerators; how to maintain an RV refrigerator, and the things you should look out for when getting an RV refrigerator as well as the best five RV refrigerators of 2020.

 What Cooling Mechanism Does An RV Refrigerator Use?

 If you are observant, you must have seen the refrigerator you have in your house have something that looks like a cylinder at the back of the fridge.
 This cylinder is called a compressor.
 With our regular refrigerators, the cooling system is through a compressor.